SelectSmart.com

 Interesting aside: I asked Dr. Briggs for his opinion on why the children would be willing to cheat, and he said maybe because "it looks like fun, and they want to please the adults and fit in with the group.
 There is always tremendous applause whenever a kid demonstrates HSP, a lot of candy, praise, happiness."

-Note: Although Dr. Matt Briggs and Dr. Sung W. Lee are instructors/researchers with Weill Cornell Medical College, they conducted this experiment as independents, not under the auspices of Cornell.
+Note: Although Dr. Briggs and Dr. Sung W. Lee were instructors/researchers with Weill Cornell Medical College, they conducted this experiment as independents, not under the auspices of Cornell.
 The information I provided here about this study was reviewed for accuracy by Dr. Briggs.

 A doctor of...?